 This was all about the general part, welcome back next time, when we start to dissect one prosperous method that is on everybody’s lips today.

-*A symptom (caused problem) is unsolvable, where the 5 why? from Toyota is a classic in order to find the root cause(s).
-We simply must ask multiple why in order to get to the root cause(s) of our problem.
+*A symptom is always insolvable, where the 5 why? from Toyota is a classic in order to find the root cause(s) in products.
+For organizational problems, SPPA is the method to start with, which is finding all the root causes to the problems, built-in or normal.
+In both cases, we simply must ask multiple why in order to get to the root cause(s) of our problem(s).

-***1) since a problem can have many different root causes, companies can have the same visible problems, but not the same root causes 2) many times, a company transforming to another method also makes other organisational changes that can solve root causes without awareness from the organisation, making it impossible to judge the method or the framework, since the root causes are not looked for in neither case, i.e. not by the method and not by the organization.
+***1) since a problem can have many different root causes, companies can have the same visible problems, but not the same root causes 2) many times, a company transforming to another method also makes other organisational changes that can dissolve root causes.
+But this dissolution is without awareness from the organisation, making it impossible to judge the method or the framework, since the root causes are not looked for in neither case, i.e., not by the method and not by the organization.

-****since the symptoms are universal too, like the root causes, there is also possible to dry swim and make a Prefilled Root Cause Analysis Map from negated (not fulfilled) principles, even though the appearance of the symptoms sometimes can be in a different order.
-See this series of blog posts for deep information, or this blog post for a Prefilled Root Cause Analysis Map showing the root causes for common problems.
+*****since the symptoms are universal too, like the root causes, there is also possible to dry swim and make a Prefilled Problem Picture Analysis Map from negated (not fulfilled) principles, even though the appearance of the symptoms sometimes can be in a different order.
+See this series of blog posts for deep information, or this blog post for a Prefilled Problem Picture Analysis Map showing the root causes for common problems.

 ******integration within one part or between many parts.